olmallet81/GALGO-2.0/README.md

 - single point mutation (SPM)
 - uniform mutation (UNM)

-GALGO also contains a default method for adaptation to constraints (DAC).
+GALGO also contains a default method for adaptation to constraint(s) (DAC).

-By default GALGO is set to run without constraints and with RWS, P1XO and SPM.
+By default GALGO is set to run with no constraint and with RWS, P1XO and SPM.

 # C++ template class GeneticAlgorithm